 It typically takes a long time for cervical cancer to develop.
 The first warning sign may come in the form of abnormal cells found on the surface of the cervix.
 These cells are benign (not cancer) and usually cause no symptoms.
 Over time, however, they may undergo changes and can become cancer.
 With cervical cancer (also known as invasive cervical cancer), the now cancer cells spread deeper into the cervix, or to other tissues or organs.

-The American Cancer Society (ACS) estimated that about 12,900 new cases of cervical cancer would be diagnosed in the United States in 2015, and that the disease would cause about 4,100 deaths.
+The American Cancer Society (ACS) estimates that about 13,900 new cases of cervical cancer will be diagnosed in the United States in 2023, and that the disease would cause about 4,300 deaths.
 The death rate for cervical cancer has gone down over the past three decades, which the ACS credits largely to "the increased use of the Pap test" for screening purposes.

 Cervical Cancer Symptoms